PROaction/PROaction/README.md

 # Hello there 👋, I'm Sergey! 🦦

 - 🤓 I'm Python-autotester (REST-API (PyTest), front-end (Selenium))
-- 🏆 I'm an avid improver.
-Continuously learning how to make the world better.
 - Experience in testing for about 10 years
 Developed framework for automated testing of backend in companies:
   - 5POST